 4. ONLY SHOP SALES FAST FASHION RETAILERS

 Zara is still one favorite fast fashion that almost everyone shops at.
 I know the fast fashion industry is one of the biggest contributors to environmental damage and human labor exploitation.
 But we are working on it, and they are also working on it.
 As much as I love supporting Reformation and Patagonia, the two stores that are really transparent and making the real effort to improve the fashion industry, but they offer things at a much higher price point that not everyone can afford.
 I cannot either.
-So what I’ve done and have been doing are to really take time and think about what I will buy whether I will see myself wearing in the next years or not, rather than to buy because it’s on sale.
-I often shop by the store when there is the sale going on.
+So what I’ve done and have been doing is to really take time and think about what I will buy whether I will see myself wearing it in the next years or not, rather than to buy it because it’s on sale.
+I often stop by the store when there is a sale going on.
 I found a pair of nude leather boots for $20 at the Zara store couple of years ago, and they are still one of my favorite boots ever.
-I love their blouses and dresses as well and would only buy if they’re on sale.
+I love their blouses and dresses as well and would only buy them if they’re on sale.
 In general, I usually like to browse all the shops to touch and try on things but would make a purchase if it is reasonably priced.

 5. RESEARCH BRANDS AND READ LABELS

-I often research and learn about the brands (online brand) before making any purchases these days.
+I often research and learn about the brands (online brands) before making any purchases these days.
 Read labels for the fabric composition and what the item is made out of and from.
 Read to see if the items are preferred to be hand-washed, dry-cleaned, or low heat setting.
 I typically try not to throw things in the wash after one wear.
 I rarely wash my jeans, dressed pants, blouses, and dresses anyways.

 I know ideally, we all would want to shop and have high-quality clothes in our closet, but good quality fabrics are expensive as well as the skills and labor/craftsmanship/the hands that make those quality and good design clothes also take into consideration.
-Hence, educating the everyone to shop less and invest/pay more is a work-in-progress.
+Hence, educating everyone to shop less and invest/pay more is a work-in-progress.
 I’ve realized if we buy less, there would be less demand, and supply would slow down. and the problem is solved.
 But it is not that easy.
 How?
 I cannot tell you but rather let you do the research.
 For my part as a fashion blogger, I struggle with what to buy and what not to buy all the time.
 I do make sure the items that I am planning to keep in my closet are well-made and designed, preferably with the designer labels as that would at least ensure what I buy to meet those qualities.
 I own a lot of pieces from Zara and H&M and still continue to love and wear them for years to come.
 So again, it is really up to you to do the research, try things on, and make sure to fix and repair them (not just throwing them away), or donate if possible.